What Can I Eat With Celiac Disease?

 - Cocoa powder, cocoa paste

 - Chocolate with non-gluten-free cereals

 Fats, spices, sauces, and bakery products

-Milk and milk alternatives (soy, almond, cashew, rice).
-Oat milk can be gluten-free, be sure to check if it was prepared with certified gluten-free oats.
+- Milk and milk alternatives (soy, almond, cashew, rice).
+Oat milk can be gluten-free, but it is best to check if it was prepared with certified gluten-free oats

 Fortunately, the world has become a much friendlier place for people who can’t eat gluten and treatment for celiac disease is much easier than it has been in the past.

 Grocery stores stock an increasing number and variety of gluten-free products, including gluten-free versions of pasta, bagels, crackers, pretzels, and other baked goods.
 Dr. Schar provides a wide range of gluten-free products to meet your needs including bread, snacks such as crackers, and treats such as cookies!
 Check them out.